dirigible-io/dirigible-io.github.io/api/messaging.md

 {{ page.title }}
 ===

+Version 3.x ⚠
+---

+Moved to different package in modules [messaging/producer](messaging_producer.html) and [messaging/consumer](messaging_consumer.html).
+The new version is backed by the full fledged messaging broker [Apache ActiveMQ](http://activemq.apache.org/).

+---

+---

+Version 2.x
+---

 Messaging object is used to access the built-in passive messaging hub.
 One can registers as a client, subscribes to a topic and receives routed messages from the other clients.

 - Module: **service/messaging**